Don't miss out on tips, news, exclusive discounts & more!

 Bed bug can be extremely itchy and irritating, but most bites do not usually require treatment.
 Most welts heal in a few days, but a welt can persist for several weeks in rare cases.
 An anti-itching ointment can help but if a secondary infection occurs (usually from scratching), apply a local antiseptic lotion or antibiotic cream or ointment.
 Creams with corticosteroids and oral antihistamines may be advised in the presence of allergic reaction or larger skin reactions.
 In these more severe cases, you may need to see your doctor.

 Knowing there are bed bugs and the anxiety of being bitten, can lead to sleeplessness.
 This in turn can affect a person’s wellbeing.
 Responding quickly, properly and effectively to bed bugs helps to put the mind at ease and keep any anxiety in check.
+Learn more about the dangers of bed bugs.

 Becoming desperate to get rid of bed bugs has led some to use illegal or excessive amounts of pesticides which can lead to poisonings.
 Be diligent to read all labels and instruction with which ever product you choose to ensure the safety of you, your family and your pets.